 The Skinny Coffee Club website doesn’t talk about any side effects, but that doesn’t mean the product doesn’t have the potential for them.

-Caffeine is probably safe for most adults when it is used in appropriate amounts.
-However, when it is used for a long time or in high dosages, it is considered “possibly unsafe”, according to WebMD.
+Caffeine is probably safe for most adults when it is used in appropriate amounts, according to research in Frontiers in Psychiatry.
 Using caffeine could cause the following side effects:

 Rapid heartbeat and respiration

-Because of its caffeine content, green tea has the same potential for side effects, according to WebMD.
+Because of its caffeine content, green tea has the same potential for side effects.

 Skinny Coffee Club Product Warnings